jacktripperz/bnbcropsfarmer/README.md

-# Baked Beans Intro
+# BNB CropsFarmer

-Baked Beans is a daily ROI platform that allows you to earn up to 8% daily return on your investment sustainably through a tax system on transactions.
+BNB CropsFarmer is a daily ROI platform that allows you to earn up to 8% daily return on your investment sustainably through a tax system on transactions.
 It also allows team building through a referral system.
-It is recommended to keep a 6-1 ratio, meaning you should rebake 6 times, eat 1 time, rebake 6 times, eat 1 time, etc.

 ## Disclaimer
 Signing transactions via this script requires the use of a **`wallet's private key`** meaning you need to **`handle your private key locally`** on the computer from which you want to run this script on.